bn:01659464n

 Noun Named Entity

-Categories: Ferdinand VII of Spain, Invasions of Spain, Civil wars involving the states and peoples of Europe, 1823 in Spain, 1823 in France
+Categories: Ferdinand VII of Spain, Hundred Thousand Sons of Saint Louis, Revolutions during the 1820s, Civil wars involving the states and peoples of Europe, Louis XVIII

 EN